M-o-liver/tewtsim-mern/README.md

 ## Overview

-This application provides a platform for practicing tactical decision-making in a training environment.
+This application provides a web-based platform for practicing tactical decision-making in a training environment.
 Users can work through various scenarios, submit FragOs (Fragmentary Orders), and receive detailed feedback on their decisions through narrative outcomes and analysis.

 ## Tech Stack